MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-0-before-you-begin.md

 * Preview
 * GA (General acceptance)

-Find the reference type and status of a command in the [reference documentation](/cli/azure/reference-index).
+Find the reference type and status of a command in [reference documentation](/cli/azure/reference-index).

 ![status table](./media/status-table.png)